CodyVollrath/Resume/Resume.md

 cvollrath97@gmail.com
 +1 470 223 9444

 An engineer at heart, but a developer in practice.
-I like to prioritize practicality over perfection while always thinking of ways to improve my development strategies using the latest technology, design principals, and smarter people than me.
+I like to prioritize practicality over perfection while always thinking of ways to improve my development strategies using the latest technology, design principles, and smarter people than me.
 [https://github.com/CodyVollrath](https://github.com/CodyVollrath)
 ---